Skip to Content

 Scuba diving with luxury liveaboard in Komodo National Park reefs

-Koh Tao island is located close to Koh Samui and Koh Phangan.
+Koh Tao Island is located close to Koh Samui and Koh Phangan.
 It is famous for its Bohemian vibe and scuba diving due to the large number of inexpensive diving schools here.
 We came to Koh Tao for this reason.
 We got our PADI Open Water qualification here, then stayed another week to also get our Advanced certifications.
 It's also a beautiful island to visit, not just for the underwater world, but for the many beautiful beaches.
 The most popular beach on the island is Sairee Beach on the west side of the island.
 More secluded beaches worth checking out on Koh Tao include Freedom Beach in the south and the more remote Ao Tanote in the east.

 KOH LIPE: our favorite island in Thailand